Skip to main content

 Response

-count: Int! # Number of dishes in category
+count: Int! # Number of dishes in this category

 }